Best Tension Headache Relief Pressure Points

 The pressure points on the temples are easily reached and effective for treating tension headaches.

 They are easily recognized as the slightly soft and tender patches on the sides of the head.
-It is useful to relieve stress and encourage relaxation by gently pressing and massaging the temples in circular motions.
+Gently pressing and massaging the temples in circular motions can relieve stress and encourage relaxation.

-Then, move your fingers slowly and rhythmically in little circles if it seems comfortable, and gradually up the pressure as you continue the circular massage.
+Then, move your fingers slowly and rhythmically in little circles if it seems comfortable, and gradually increase the pressure as you continue the circular massage.

-This method aids in blood circulation improvement, the relaxation of the muscles in the temples, and the release of any stress that may be causing your headache.
+This method aids in improving blood circulation, relaxing the muscles in the temples, and releasing any stress that may be causing your headache.

 To help promote peace, take calm, deep breaths as you massage your temples.
-You can repeat this practice numerous times throughout the day or anytime a tension headache arises by spending a little while on each temple.
+Spend a little while on each temple, repeating this practice numerous times throughout the day or anytime a tension headache arises.

 The Base Of The Skull